Finding your meal-kit match

 Solution

-We expanded the plan selection experience by asking targeted dietary and lifestyle questions, helping users feel more confident in their choices.
+We expanded the early plan selection experience to surface dietary and lifestyle fit signals, helping users build confidence before committing.

 Adoption